 Transylvania English professor Maurice Manning is featured in the February/March issue of Garden & Gun magazine.
 The award-winning national magazine covers “the best of the South” and regularly highlights key regional authors.

 The article, “Poet Maurice Manning: A Voice in the Wilderness,” highlights Manning’s poetry and his storytelling.
-Author Erik Reece travelled to Manning’s farm in Central Kentucky where the two discussed the Transy writer-in-residence’s life, poems and upcoming book set to release this fall.
+Author Erik Reece traveled to Manning’s farm in Central Kentucky where the two discussed the Transy writer-in-residence’s life, poems and upcoming book set to release this fall.

 The following is an excerpt from the full article, which can be found online at Garden & Gun.